Rudolf Hamburger: Return to China

-On 20 April 1939 at Marseilles Rudolf Hamburger boarded the ship that would take him to Asia.
+On 20 April 1939 at Marseille Rudolf Hamburger boarded the ship that would take him to Asia.
 His earlier China trips had used the overland route, and this was the first time he had made the journey by sea.
 Many of his fellow passengers were German-Jewish refugees, as he reported in a letter dated 25 April 1939 to his elder brother, Viktor.
 They were heading for "one of the few places left in the world still open to them, Shanghai, where they would join some 7,000 unemployed German co-religionists already there.
 They spoke not one word of English and were really in a pitiful state" ("An Bord befinden sich Mengen von Glaubensgenossen, die alle nach dem für sie einzigen noch offenen Platz in der Welt fahren, Shanghai – um zu den 7.000, die schon dort sitzen ohne Arbeit noch einige mehr hinzuzufügen.
 Sie sprechen kein Wort englisch und sind überhaupt recht armselige Gewächse").
 Viktor Hamburger had been based in Missouri since 1935 but the third brother, Otto Hamburger (1907–1997), was now living in Shanghai.
 After the brothers' mother had died in 1937 their father had relocated to Shanghai and joined his youngest son.
 This meant that although Rudolf Hamburger still had no details on the intelligence assignments that he would be given in China, he did already know that he was on his way to a family reunion.
 The family, at this point, knew nothing of Rudolf's divorce, though they did know that the children were staying behind with Ursula in Switzerland.